View larger image

 For Scots who migrated within the British Isles, there are very few records in existence.
 Information about the movement of people within the UK usually has to be found from other sources, such as records of poor relief.

-For Scotland, these records are held by the National Archives of Scotland.
+For Scotland, these records are held by the National Records of Scotland.
 One published resource we hold covers emigration from Scotland to England and Wales from around the 19th century onwards:

 - 'A Dictionary of Scottish Emigrants into England & Wales'.
 Volumes 1-5.
 Manchester: Anglo-Scottish Family History Society, 1984-.